Low-Altitude ISAC with Rotatable Active and Passive Arrays: Proposed Algorithm

 \subsubsection{Gradient computation}

-The key step of PGD is to derive the gradient expression for the complex objective function (67).
-In the following, we consider the case that the rotations $(\boldsymbol{r}^{\text{B}},\boldsymbol{r}^{\text{R}})^{(\ell)}$ in the current iteration violate the MSE threshold constraint.
-Thus, the MSE term is involved in the cost function; otherwise, the cost and gradient functions relate only to the communication sum rate.
-We adopt $\boldsymbol{r}^{\text{A}}$ for any array rotation variable with $\text{A}\in\{\text{B,R}\}$ for brevity as defined in (2).
-Further, define a six-dimensional vector $\boldsymbol{r}$ for all rotations as below
+The key step of PGD is to derive the gradient expression for the complex objective function \eqref{p4:objective}.
+We adopt $\boldsymbol{r}^{\text{A}}$ for any array rotation variable with $\text{A}\in\{\text{B,R}\}$ for brevity as defined in \eqref{eq:rotation_matrix_all}.
+Further, define a stacked six-dimensional vector $\boldsymbol{r}$ for all rotations as below